Somerset-LDP/Discovery/layers/ig-conformance/README.md

 ## Step Function Integration

-The Lambda is designed to be triggered by Step Functions with required event parameters:
+The Lambda is designed to be triggered by with required event parameters:

 ```json
 {